 born August 28, 1774 – died January 4, 1821

-Elizabeth was born to a distinguished Episcopalian family on the 28th of August, 1774.
-Her mother died when Elizabeth was barely three; and her father, a physician and professor at King's College (later Columbia University in New York), saw that his daughter was educated.
-He was not a religious man, but a humanitarian one who taught Elizabeth service to others and the virtue of concern for the persons in need.
+Elizabeth was born to a distinguished Episcopalian family on August 28, 1774.
+Her mother died when Elizabeth was barely three, and her father, a physician and professor at King's College (later Columbia University in New York), saw that his daughter was educated.
+He was not a religious man, but a humanitarian one who taught Elizabeth service to others and the virtue of concern for people in need.

-In 1794 at the age of 19, she married a well-to-do businessman, William Magee Seton, and gave birth to three daughters and two sons.
-Unfortunately, William's health failed and with it his business and fortune, too.
-The couple sailed to Italy in search of a cure, but instead, after a month in quarantine, William died in December of 1803.
+In 1794, at the age of 19, Elizabeth married a well-to-do businessman, William Magee Seton.
+She gave birth to three daughters and two sons.
+Unfortunately, William's health failed, along with his business and fortune.
+The couple sailed to Italy in search of a cure, but after a month in quarantine, William died in December of 1803.
 They had been on their way to visit some business associates of the Seton's, the Filicchi brothers, who welcomed the widow into their home.

-For awhile after her husband's death Elizabeth stayed in Italy, and there her strong natural piety was drawn to Catholicism.
-When she returned to New York her family and friends protested the attraction Elizabeth had for the Church, but she persevered and made her profession of faith in Roman Catholicism on the 14th of March, 1805.
-This left her isolated from her family and subsequently in financial difficulties.
-She obtained a teaching position but the school failed financially amidst unkind rumors that she was using the school for proselytizing.
+After her husband's death, Elizabeth stayed in Italy, and there, her strong natural piety was drawn to Catholicism.
+When she returned to New York, her family and friends protested the attraction Elizabeth had for the Church, but she persevered and made her profession of faith in Roman Catholicism on March 14, 1805.
+This left her isolated from her family and subsequently, brought on financial difficulties.
+She obtained a teaching position, but the school failed financially amidst unkind rumors that she was using the school for proselytizing.
 She then opened a boarding home for boys attending a nearby school in in New York.
 She welcomed a request from a Catholic Sulpician priest to open a school for girls in Baltimore.
-This allowed her to support her family, attend daily Mass and receive Communion, something which had been exceptionally difficult to accomplish in New York City.
+This allowed her to support her family, attend daily Mass, and receive Communion, something which had been exceptionally difficult to accomplish in New York City.
 This first Catholic school for girls on Paca Street in Baltimore began the ministry of a group of women dedicated to educating children and caring for the poor, and became the basis for a religious community.
 In 1809, the Sisters of Charity of St. Joseph's was officially founded by Elizabeth in the Stone House at Emmitsburg.
 Mrs. Seton became known as Mother Seton.
-She and her first companions moved to Emmitsburg and adopted a modified form of the Common Rules of the Daughters of Charity of Saint Vincent de Paul.
+She and her first companions moved to Emmitsburg where they adopted a modified form of the Common Rules of the Daughters of Charity of Saint Vincent de Paul.
 They expanded rapidly and founded orphanages, which always included schools.

-Elizabeth Ann Seton died on the 4th of January, 1821.
-She is credited as a pioneer in Catholic education but predates the parochial school system in the United States, which was launched by the First Plenary Council of Baltimore in 1852.
-Today six orders of sisters trace their roots to her work.
+Elizabeth Ann Seton died on January 4, 1821.
+She is credited as a pioneer in Catholic education, but predates the parochial school system in the United States, which was launched by the First Plenary Council of Baltimore in 1852.
+Today, six orders of sisters trace their roots to her work.
 She was canonized in 1975 as the first native-born canonized saint of the United States.